Canada and Philippines sign a defense pact to boost drills and deter China's aggression

 “This, to us, is a veiled attempt to wield military might and the threat for use of force, undermining the rights of smaller countries and their citizens who rely on the bounty of these waters,” Teodoro said.

-Canada criticized China’s plan when it was announced in September, saying it opposes “attempts to use environmental protection as a way to take control" of Scarborough.
+Canada criticized China’s plan when it was announced in September, saying it opposes “attempts to use environmental protection as a way to take control" of Scarborough Shoal.
 Canada in September also criticized China's "dangerous” use of water cannons, which injured one Filipino official aboard a government vessel.

 Canadian Ambassador to Manila David Hartman has said his country has “been vocal in confronting the provocative and unlawful actions" of China in region's waters and ”will continue to do so.”